EDalSanto/42/push_swap/README.md

 		* Larger stacks utilize an algorithm that pushes on B whichever number requires the least number of operations to keep B sorted(descending order) and then pushed back onto A.
+* Testing: the testing directory contains a python script and two shell scripts that enable you to test for any amount of random numbers, and for any amount of tests.
+My push\_swap program on average sorts 500 random numbers in under 5200 operations.
 * Bonuses: the -v flag enables you to see the initial stacks, the stacks after each operation, and the final stacks.
 The -c flag adds color to the last changed numbers.